 - Easy to use icons and tabs.

 If you blog or need to produce images for work, fun, projects or school work I recommend downloading Canva from the App Store.
 It is free, it does need iOS version 9.1 or later and is compatible with iPhone, iPad and iPod touch.
-Check the App Store for version require tons because these will change as new iOS versions are released.
+Check the App Store for version requirements because these will change as new iOS versions are released.
 (Information is correct as of May 2017).
+But!
+And it took me a while to figure this out if you are on your computer log on to Canva and you can carry on editing images and have access to your designs from a different computer or tablet.

-If like me you have no graphic design training you can still produce nice quality images that help make your blog stand out!
+If like me, you have no graphic design training you can still produce good quality images that will help make your blog stand out!

 How do I get my baby to sleep through?